FeRsOmBrA/GeoColor/README.md

 - RGB Format: A color model that defines colors based on the intensities of red, green, and blue light.
 It uses values between 0 and 255 to represent the intensity of each color, such as RGB(255, 0, 0) for pure red.
 - HEX Format: A color model that defines colors based on their hexadecimal code.
 It uses a six-digit code made up of numbers and letters to represent the intensity of red, green, and blue light, such as #FF0000 for pure red.

-# Next Steps

-I'm currently developing more funcitonalities that you can use directly access on the Home Screen, such as coordinate conversion tool with different Projections, including the new Coordinate System of Colombia ORIGEN NACIONAL...